webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 Both of the functions above have a parameter called `position`.
 There is generally no confusion between the two.
 It's similar with vertex shaders and fragment shaders.
-They're builtins are different and unrelated, each of them just happen to have a `@builtin` named `position` and when compiling each shader entry point, the WGSL code is read for that entry point alone.
+Their builtins are different and unrelated, each of them just happen to have a `@builtin` named `position` and when compiling each shader entry point, the WGSL code is read for that entry point alone.